 June 24-30 is Lightning Safety Awareness Week, an annual campaign to protect people from the deadly force behind thunderstorms' namesake noise.
-Lightning killed about 35 people in the U.S. per year from 2006 to 2011, and it has killed at least four so far in 2012.
-Worldwide, it kills an estimated 2,000 people every year.
+Lightning killed about 35 people in the U.S. per year from 2006 to 2011, and worldwide, it kills an estimated 2,000 people every year.

 While lightning doesn't have an off-season, the National Weather Service focuses its safety efforts in summer because that's when problems tend to surge.
 Warm weather not only helps spawn thunderstorms, but it also draws people outside — setting the stage for a seasonal spike in lightning-related injuries and deaths.